The 9 Best Family-Friendly Activities in Liverpool

 Just 20 minutes by train from Liverpool, this amazing artwork on Crosby Beach features an army of 100 cast-iron, life-size, seaward-facing figures made from casts of the artist’s own body, spreading over two kilometers and reaching 1km into the Irish Sea.
 This work was originally to move between different sites, but when it arrived at Crosby Beach, it found its spiritual home.
 Kids and adults alike will be mesmerized by this surreal and deeply arresting installation, which is submerged and revealed with the tide, and which you can admire, interpret and discuss (and, of course, point and laugh at their nudey bums!), while also taking in the sea air and having some general beach fun.
 A nourishing day out for body and mind.

-Now you know Liverpool’s ideal for family holidays, the next step is to book the perfect accommodation, in which case look no further than Staycity Aparthotels, Liverpool, Corn Exchange, which is perfect for family stays for several reasons.
+Now you know Liverpool’s ideal for family holidays, the next step is to book the perfect accommodation, in which case look no further than Staycity Aparthotels, Liverpool Waterfront, which is perfect for family stays for several reasons.

 Firstly, our central location means all of the above-listed activities are within easy reach.